🎧 Listen to the podcast.

 Â

 In fact, most failed migrations have one thing in common: poor planning.
-From unrealistic timelines to inadequate cost analysis, to treating the cloud like a traditional data center, organizations often rush the process—missing the opportunity to fully realize the cloud’s value.
+From unrealistic timelines to inadequate cost analysis, to treating the cloud like a traditional data center, organizations often rush the process... and end up missing the opportunity to fully realize the cloud’s value.

 This post summarizes the key insights from their session at the San Diego Society of Information Management (SIM) event, which was built around a practical, cloud-agnostic framework that Stratus10 has refined over years of helping clients—from startups to enterprises—migrate and modernize successfully.